How To Shoot Super 8mm Film

 – Set your viewfinder focus (so it’s clear to your eyes)

 You’re now ready to film, which is done by depressing the trigger button below the lens.
-You’ll hear a clicking sound when the camera is filming, and filming in short bursts will be key to maximizing your film.
+You’ll hear a clicking sound when the camera is filming (usually at a frame rate of 18 fps), and filming in short bursts will be key to maximizing your film.
 You can also look on the side of the camera for a small, numbered bar to see how much film you have left.
 A reel of film should last about 3 minutes at 18fps.

-Be sure to use the zoom in/zoom out function to capture that authentic home video look!
+Be sure to use the auto zoom in/zoom out function to capture that authentic home video look!

 Once you’ve finished your reel of film, you simply need to send it off to get developed and digitized, and then you’re done!
 With a bit of practice, I’ve been able to pretty closely replicate my grandpa’s old 8mm film.
 Take a look for yourself!

-The idea of shooting actual film can be intimidating for some, which is why 8mm is the perfect format for beginners.
-It’s cheap, available, and easy to use, and if you follow these steps, you’ll be shooting film like a pro in no time.
+The idea of shooting actual film can be intimidating for some, which is why 8mm is the perfect format for beginners and first time film shooters.
+It’s cheap, available, and easy to use, and if you follow these steps, you’ll be shooting motion picture film like a pro in no time.

-Caleb is the Founder and Lead Cinematographer at Filmpac.
+Caleb Rexius is the Founder and Lead Cinematographer at Filmpac.